Rep. Marjorie Taylor Greene Purchases Shares of Apple Inc. (NASDAQ:AAPL)

 Apple Dividend Announcement

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, February 13th.
-Investors of record on Monday, February 10th were issued a $0.25 dividend.
-The ex-dividend date was Monday, February 10th.
-This represents a $1.00 dividend on an annualized basis and a yield of 0.50%.
-Apple’s dividend payout ratio is currently 15.87%.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, February 13th.
+Investors of record on Monday, February 10th were issued a dividend of $0.25 per share.
+The ex-dividend date of this dividend was Monday, February 10th.
+This represents a $1.00 dividend on an annualized basis and a dividend yield of 0.49%.
+Apple’s payout ratio is 15.87%.

-Several institutional investors and hedge funds have recently made changes to their positions in AAPL.
-Drystone LLC bought a new stake in shares of Apple during the 4th quarter valued at about $25,000.
-Bull Oak Capital LLC boosted its holdings in Apple by 252.3% in the third quarter.
-Bull Oak Capital LLC now owns 155 shares of the iPhone maker’s stock worth $36,000 after acquiring an additional 111 shares in the last quarter.
-Conquis Financial LLC bought a new position in Apple in the fourth quarter worth approximately $63,000.
-LSV Asset Management bought a new position in Apple in the fourth quarter worth approximately $65,000.
-Finally, SPX Gestao de Recursos Ltda bought a new position in Apple in the third quarter worth approximately $71,000.
-Institutional investors and hedge funds own 67.73% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of AAPL.
+Drystone LLC acquired a new stake in shares of Apple in the 4th quarter worth $25,000.
+Bull Oak Capital LLC lifted its holdings in Apple by 252.3% in the third quarter.
+Bull Oak Capital LLC now owns 155 shares of the iPhone maker’s stock valued at $36,000 after acquiring an additional 111 shares during the last quarter.
+Life Planning Partners Inc purchased a new stake in Apple in the fourth quarter valued at $47,000.
+Conquis Financial LLC acquired a new position in shares of Apple in the 4th quarter valued at $63,000.
+Finally, LSV Asset Management acquired a new position in Apple in the fourth quarter valued at about $65,000.
+67.73% of the stock is owned by hedge funds and other institutional investors.

-AAPL has been the subject of a number of recent analyst reports.
-Needham & Company LLC reaffirmed a “buy” rating and set a $260.00 target price on shares of Apple in a research report on Friday, April 4th.
-Morgan Stanley decreased their target price on Apple from $252.00 to $220.00 and set an “overweight” rating for the company in a research report on Tuesday.
-Citigroup reaffirmed a “buy” rating on shares of Apple in a research report on Wednesday, April 2nd.
-Argus raised Apple to a “strong-buy” rating in a research report on Friday, January 31st.
-Finally, Sanford C. Bernstein increased their price objective on Apple from $240.00 to $260.00 and gave the company an “outperform” rating in a research report on Friday, January 3rd.
-Three research analysts have rated the stock with a sell rating, ten have assigned a hold rating, twenty-one have assigned a buy rating and two have given a strong buy rating to the stock.
-According to data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average target price of $240.26.
+Several research analysts have issued reports on AAPL shares.
+Monness Crespi & Hardt raised their price target on shares of Apple to $245.00 and gave the stock a “buy” rating in a report on Wednesday, January 22nd.
+Moffett Nathanson reiterated a “sell” rating and issued a $188.00 target price (down from $202.00) on shares of Apple in a report on Tuesday, January 7th.
+Needham & Company LLC reissued a “buy” rating and set a $225.00 price objective on shares of Apple in a report on Monday.
+Wedbush reduced their price objective on shares of Apple from $325.00 to $250.00 and set an “outperform” rating for the company in a research report on Monday, April 7th.
+Finally, JPMorgan Chase & Co. decreased their price objective on shares of Apple from $270.00 to $245.00 and set an “overweight” rating for the company in a report on Monday.
+Two analysts have rated the stock with a sell rating, ten have assigned a hold rating, twenty-two have given a buy rating and two have issued a strong buy rating to the company.
+According to data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of $235.85.

 About Representative Greene